suncoast-devs/handbook/lessons/full-stack-build-an-app/index.md

 # Storing the user that created a restaurant and review

 If we want to store the user that created a restaurant or a review, we need to add some details to the models.
-Specifically we will need to store the `UserId` value in both of these models.
+Specifically, we will need to store the `UserId` value in both of these models.

 Add the following to both `Restaurant` and `Review`